A Bayesian Framework for Active Tactile Object Recognition, Pose Estimation and Shape Transfer Learning: Methods

 In this study, the thin-plate kernel \cite{williamsGaussianProcessImplicit2006} \cite{martensGeometricPriorsGaussian2017} is used.
 The thin-plate kernel function is defined as follows,

 The first and second derivatives of $k_{TP}(\mathbf{x},\mathbf{x}^{'})$ can be calculated as

 where $\delta_{ij}$ denotes the Dirac delta function.
 Differing from the definition in \cite{williamsGaussianProcessImplicit2006}\cite{martensGeometricPriorsGaussian2017}, a scaling coefficient $a$ is introduced to allow the GP to adapt to various novel objects.
-The higher $a$ is, the larger the assumed process noise is, which corresponds to assuming a larger difference between the prior and the actual object.
-The kernel parameter $a$ can be updated online using a gradient-based optimizer to maximize the data likelihood of the GP \cite{murphyProbabilisticMachineLearning2022}.
-Last but not least, only contact points are used to update the GP since the signed distance values at contact points are exact, while it is not the case for non-contact points.
+Larger $a$ corresponds to assuming larger differences between the prior and the novel object.
+The kernel parameter $a$ is updated online using one-step Newton's method to maximize the data likelihood of the GP \cite{murphyProbabilisticMachineLearning2022}.
+Last but not least, only contact points are used to update the GP due to inexact signed distance value observation at non-contact points.